The-Happy-Traitor/.github/profile/README.md

 Currently one of the best dedicated Barorauma mission server.

-Hop on The Happy Traitor #1 - New & Enhanced Traitor Mod!: steam://run/602960//-connect=176.9.79.252 -port=27019
+The Happy Traitor #1 - New & Enhanced Traitor Mod!: steam://run/602960//-connect=176.9.79.252 -port=27019

-Hop on The Happy Traitor #2 - New & Enhanced Traitor Mod!: steam://run/602960//-connect=176.9.131.91 -port=27015
+The Happy Traitor #2 - New & Enhanced Traitor Mod!: steam://run/602960//-connect=176.9.131.91 -port=27015

 <a href="https://discord.gg/hFy2KBehNr">